-The CFO shall maintain a list of financial institutions authorized to provide depository (Certificates of Deposit, Negotiated Order of Withdrawal and Money Market accounts) and/or investment broker services by voice or Direct Purchases through means such as Bloomberg Terminal.
+The FO shall make in a list of financial institutions authorized to provide depository (Conficates of Deposition Negotian Porder of Withdrawal and Money Market accounts) and/or evestment brok services by voice or Direct Purchases through means such as Bloome.
+Terminal.

-In order to ensure orderly and fair competition, the CFO shall limit the number of broker/dealers on the authorized list.
-For the broker/dealers on the list, priority will be given to making certain that opportunities are presented to participants in a fair and orderly process.
+In order to the order and fair competition, the CFO shall limit the number of broker/dealers of the athorized list.
+For the broker/dealers on the list, priority will be given to making ce than that opportunities are presented to participants in a fair and orderly process.